danboyce92/GeoExplorer/GeoExplorer/README.md

 git clone https://github.com/danboyce92/GeoExplorer.git
 ```

-3. After everything is downloaded, in your terminal navigate to the client directory and run the following command:
+3. After everything has been downloaded, in your terminal navigate to the client directory and run the following command:

 ```bash
 npm install